Computer Science Faculty Bring Their Unique Backgrounds to the Classroom

 After being laid off from her job following 9/11, Corey-Gilbert was searching for a new role when she found a college looking for instructors to teach desktop support experience.
 Intrigued, she thought, “I’ll give it a shot.”
 Contrary to what she expected, she loved teaching.
 “I enjoyed it because I like showing people how to complete a task or create a website.
 There is a large sense of accomplishment you get when you show someone how to do something and they just take it to the next level,” she said.
 “At times, the field can feel intimidating.
 I love to calm students’ fears and build their excitement instead.”

 Rojas hadn’t considered teaching until she and one of her greatest mentors had a conversation about the lack of females teaching and working in the IT field.
 Rojas felt compelled to try to change that.
 In deciding to teach, she wanted to show students that “There are not only males who teach computer science.
 In the field, you will be challenged with working with all types of people, including women.”
 She wanted her female students to feel empowered and confident.
 “Women bring a different perspective to the field.
 They are often more sympathetic to the technology user and make others feel more comfortable.
 Women are a huge asset to an IT team,” she said.

 In working day in and out with the nuances of computers and sharing those processes with their students, both Corey-Gilbert and Rojas find true meaning in the work they do.
 While they could never imagine all of the changes the field has gone through since they first got involved, the ever-changing nature has always inspired them to learn more, something they now encourage their students to do, too.

-To delve into your passion for computers and data manipulation, discover Rasmussen College’s computer science program here.
+To delve into your passion for computers and data manipulation, discover Rasmussen University’s computer science program.